Camp Information

 Pick-Up Policy

-Designated individuals are expected to pick up children promptly at the close of the program.
-An overtime fee of $10 per child for each fifteen minutes (or portion of fifteen minutes) is assessed, regardless of the reason for being late.
-Payment is due at the time of pick-up (cash or check), and a child may not participate again until the late fee has been paid.
-If you would like your child to walk home, please complete the release section at the bottom of the Camper Health and Information Form.
+Designated individuals are expected to pick up campers promptly at the close of the program.
+A late fee of $10 per camper for each fifteen minutes (or portion of fifteen minutes) is assessed, regardless of the reason for being late.

 Safety First